On the Reeb spaces of definable maps: Quantitative Bounds

-Using an additional ingredient (namely, a technique to replace an arbitrary semi-algebraic set by a locally closed one with a very controlled increase in the number of polynomials used to describe the given set), Gabrielov and Vorobjov \cite{GaV} extended Theorem~\ref{thm:B99} to arbitrary $\mathcal{P}$-semi-algebraic sets with only a small increase in the bound.
-Their result in conjunction with Theorem~\ref{thm:B99} gives the following theorem.
+Using an additional ingredient (namely, a technique to replace an arbitrary semi-algebraic set by a locally closed one with a very controlled increase in the number of polynomials used to describe the given set), Gabrielov and Vorobjov \cite{GaV} extended Proposition~\ref{prop:B99} to arbitrary $\mathcal{P}$-semi-algebraic sets with only a small increase in the bound.
+Their result in conjunction with Proposition~\ref{prop:B99} gives the following proposition.